10 Ground Rules For Couples Therapy That Every Couple Should Know About

-Having ground rules in a relationship sound bit excessive?
+Does having ground rules for couples’ communication in a relationship sound a bit excessive?
 To some, it would mean taking away the freedom of open communication in a relationship but in reality, setting some ground rules can save your marriage.

 In this article, we’ll explore what is couples therapy, why setting ground rules for couples therapy is important, and some fundamental ground rules for couples therapy that every couple should know about.